Lower Cost ETFs Can Boost Your Bottom Line Returns

 Besides excellent liquidity, ETFs offer tax advantages, a more flexible portfolio, and exposure to virtually every market, index, or investment possibility.

-Still, compared to mutual funds, ETFs' most significant investment advantage remains their lower and fully disclosed costs.
+Still, compared to mutual funds, ETFs' most significant investment advantage remains their lower and fully disclosed cost

 How do ETFs improve returns over mutual funds?

 Investing in ETFs holding the same stocks as mutual funds can deliver up to twice the returns!
-The design of ETFs uses technology and market efficiency to offer lower sales, administration, and management costs.
+ETFs' design uses technology and market efficiency to lower sales, administration, and management costs.

-In contrast, the centuries-old design of mutual funds generates more recurring revenue streams for their sales and management teams.
-But because those higher costs matter, investors get lower net returns.
+In contrast, mutual funds' centuries-old design generates more recurring revenue streams for their sales and management teams.
+However, those higher revenues are costs that produce lower net returns for investors.

 Can you lose all your money in an ETF?